Learn about Banana Bread Day

 The addition of mashed, ripe bananas to a cake-like batter is what gives banana bread its distinctive taste and moistness.
 What better opportunity to enjoy a slice with a cup of tea or coffee than on Banana Bread Day?

 Banana bread first started to become popular back in the 1930’s, during the Great Depression.
 Cultural historians suggest that resourceful and creative housewives of the era created the recipe as a way of not wasting over-ripe bananas.
 In fact, the riper the bananas, the better the taste of the banana bread, so it ended up being a very clever creation!
-It is traditionally known as a “quick bread”, but is actually more like a cake in both texture and flavour.
+It is traditionally known as a “quick bread”, but is actually more like a cake in both texture and flavor.